 And if you like science, one thing you'll find is that Ford has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-Ford’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Ford’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The education level of Ford citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.71% of adults 25 and older in Ford have a college degree.
+The percentage of adults in Ford who are college-educated is close to the national average for all communities of 21.84%: 18.71% of the adults in Ford have a bachelor's degree or advanced degree.

 The per capita income in Ford in 2022 was $42,407, which is upper middle income relative to Virginia and the nation.
 This equates to an annual income of $169,628 for a family of four.
 However, Ford contains both very wealthy and poor people as well.